A programme for leaders who want to be more inclusive: to lead diverse teams, serve diverse customers and work with diverse stakeholders.

 "Common Purpose creates experiences so powerful that the things you learn about leadership and yourself will last a lifetime.”

-Emerging leaders in London.
+The programme is for emerging leaders in London.
 They could be leaders who are:

 Every streetwise mba includes up to 50 participants: all from different backgrounds and with hugely varied experiences; all leaders from across the public, private and NGO sectors.